What to do after a car accident

-If you are unlucky enough to be involved in an accident, here are the immediate steps you need to follow.
+If you’re unlucky enough to be involved in an accident, here are the immediate steps you need to follow.

-What do I need to do after a car accident?
+What to do immediately after a car accident?

 The first thing you should do is stop, no matter how minor the accident may appear.
 Failing to stop is actually an offence under the Road Traffic Act.